67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: Nepal and China.

-India is the confident wrong answer because the Himalayas run through it.
-Everest sits on the Nepal-China border, with the north face in Tibet (China) and the south face in Nepal.
-India’s nearest peak, Kanchenjunga, is 130 kilometres east and is the world’s third-highest mountain.
+India trips people up, since the Himalayas cut right through it.
+Everest actually sits on the Nepal-China border, north face in Tibet (China), south face in Nepal.
+India’s closest peak, Kanchenjunga, is 130 kilometres east and ranks as the world’s third-highest mountain.

 Round 6: Pop Culture Wildcard